 Will East LA residents be prioritized to live at the new apartment community?

-National Community Renaissance will provide an equal housing opportunity to all.
+National CORE will provide an equal housing opportunity to all.
 We abide by all fair housing practices and do not discriminate on the basis of current residence, race, color, religion, sex, disability, national origin, or other factors unrelated to an applicant’s ability to comply with rental agreement and community policies.

 However, in partnership with the County and local service providers, the development team will conduct targeted outreach in the East Los Angeles area to notify residents of the application period and process to apply well before the end of construction, as requested by community members.

 Residents of the 39 supportive housing units will be referred to the property through the Los Angeles County Coordinated Entry System (CES).
 The development’s service provider, People Assisting the Homeless (PATH) will work closely with CES to identify potential residents and understand their strengths and needs in an effort to connect them with appropriate resources.